ardacakir/AutoMonitorPortSwitcher/README.md

 ## What's changed

-- Monitor ID setting added
+- Linux systemd service support added
-Users can now define monitor_id (e.g., \\.\DISPLAY1\Monitor0) in the Settings UI — no hardcoded serials needed.
-- Settings window layout improved
-Switched to grid() layout for cleaner alignment and spacing.
-- "Test DisplayPort" and "Test HDMI" buttons
-Instantly try monitor input switching from the Settings window.
-- Save button made larger and centered
-For better visual balance and emphasis.
+- Automatically starts at boot and shows tray icon under Wayland or X11
-- "Show Logs" option in tray menu
+- Simplified settings and log access from the tray menu
-Opens switch_log.txt directly from system tray.
+- Log file rotates automatically and can be opened with one click
-- New colorful tray icon
+- New compact and trimmed tray icon
-Replaced default .ico with a gradient-based USB/monitor icon for better visibility and uniqueness.

 ## Files

-- `usb_monitor.py` — Main script to run the monitor switcher
+- `usb_monitor.py` — Main script to run the monitor switcher on Windows and Linux
-- `requirements.txt` — Python dependencies
+- `requirements.txt` — Python dependencies for Windows
-- `monitorsw.ico` — Application icon
+- `linux/requirements.txt` — Additional dependencies for Linux
 - `logs/` — Contains `log_output.txt` and `switch_log.txt` for basic tracking

 ## Requirements

+### Windows
 - Windows 10/11
 - Python 3.10+
 - ControlMyMonitor by NirSoft
 - Python modules: `wmi`, `pywin32`

-### Linux (Fedora 42)
+### Linux (Fedora 42+)
 - Python 3.12
-- `ddcutil` command line tool
+- `ddcutil`
+- `python3-gi`, `libayatana-appindicator3`
-- Python modules from `linux/requirements.txt`
+- Modules from `linux/requirements.txt`
-- `python3-gi` and an AppIndicator library such as `libayatana-appindicator3` are required when running under Wayland

 ## Installation